-Without adequate sulphur, glucose metabolism becomes defective and muscle and fat cells are damaged as the result of becoming glucose intolerant.
+Without adequate sulphur, glucose metabolism becomes defective.
+This leads to muscle and fat cell damage as the result of becoming glucose intolerant.
 Over time, sulphur deficiency can lead to all manner of skeletal and muscle disorders with corresponding pain and inflammation.

 This impaired glucose metabolism resulting from insufficient sulphur is also implicated as a factor in obesity and the dangerous condition known as Metabolic Syndrome.
 This occurs because one way the body compensates for defective glucose metabolism is by gaining weight.

 When sulphur deficiency occurs within the context of a lowfat diet, the problem becomes more serious.
 Additional sources of glucose present in a lowfat diet in the form of carbohydrates are converted to fat.
 Worse, these lipids are released into the bloodstream as triglycerides to fuel damaged and inflamed muscle cells.

 Alzheimer’s Disease Partly Due to Sulfur Deficiency?

 Analysis of the minerals present in the cells of the typical Alzheimer’s patient reveals that sulphur is almost nonexistent compared with a normal profile.

-Some research has indicated that reversal of this deficiency state can not only prevent or halt the progression of this horrible disease but even reverse it provided the patient is still in the early stages where little brain damage has occurred.
+Some research has indicated that reversal of a serious sulphur deficiency state can prevent or halt progression of this horrible disease.
+In addition, it may potentially reverse it provided the patient is still in the early stages where little brain damage has occurred.
 Coconut oil for Alzheimer’s has shown promise as well.

 Could the skyrocketing cases of Alzheimer’s in recent years be related to the shunning of eggs by older Americans?
 Eggs are an excellent source of sulfur and yet in adult living facilities and nursing homes, Egg Beaters are commonly used instead.